vismaikumars/CC-Assignment/README.md

 - This chatbot is powered by the GPT-3.5 model from OpenAI.
 - The speech recognition and synthesis capabilities are provided by Azure Cognitive Services Speech SDK.

+#
+#

+# Translation Automation with AWS and Google Cloud

+This repository contains Python scripts for automating text translation using AWS Translate and Google Cloud Translate services.
+The scripts are intended to be executed either as standalone Python programs or as AWS Lambda functions.
+The repository includes two separate scripts, each utilizing a different translation service.

+## AWS Translation

+The `translateAWS.py` script demonstrates how to translate text stored in an S3 object using the AWS Translate service.
+The script utilizes the Boto3 library to interact with AWS services, specifically Amazon S3 and Amazon Translate.
+The translated text is saved back to the S3 bucket for further use.

+### Prerequisites

+- Python 3.x
+- Boto3 library
+- AWS CLI configured with appropriate access and secret keys

+### Usage

+1. Configure AWS CLI with your AWS access and secret keys.
+2. Modify the `lambda_handler` function in `aws_translation.py` to customize the translation source and target languages.
+3. Execute the script either as a standalone Python program or deploy it as an AWS Lambda function triggered by S3 events.

+## Google Cloud Translation

+The `translateGCP.py` script demonstrates how to translate text extracted from a PDF file using the Google Cloud Translate API.
+The script uses the `translate_v2` library from the `google.cloud` package to interact with the Google Cloud Translation service.
+The translated text is saved to an output file.

+### Prerequisites

+- Python 3.x
+- `google-cloud-translate` library
+- Google Cloud Translation API credentials

+### Usage

+1. Install the `google-cloud-translate` library using pip: `pip install google-cloud-translate`.
+2. Obtain the Google Cloud Translation API credentials file in JSON format.
+3. Modify the `pdf_filename`, `target_language`, and `output_filename` variables in `google_cloud_translation.py` to match your requirements.
+4. Execute the script as a standalone Python program.